bronna/iepdata/codebase.md

     <StateMap />

     <p class="text-width">
         For families of students with disabilities, a common concern is not knowing what supports their child is eligible for from one area to the next.
-Moving from one place to another can mean drastic changes in services, even though the disability hasn’t changed.
+Moving from one place to another can mean drastic changes in services, even though the disability hasn't changed.
 These changes can have a huge impact on the well-being and developmental trajectory of a child.
     </p>
     <p class="text-width">
         Usually, families find that the process of how an agency or district evaluates a student's disability is not transparent, and how those evaluations are used to make decisions about services is even less so.
 However, data is reported to states and the federal government that helps give a view into how students, as a whole, are supported in different areas.